skills/review-pull-requests/.github/steps/3-leave-a-review.md

 _You assigned yourself! :tada:_

-Pull request reviews ensure quality and maintain momentum of changes to your project.

-#### When reviewing a pull request:
+#### What is a pull request review?

+A **pull request review** is feedback from other collaborators or community members on the proposed changes.
+It helps ensure quality and project momentum.
+Even more importantly, it's an awesome opportunity to learn more about the project and grow as a developer by seeing how others approach the problem.

+Naturally, the best way to get a review is to ask for one.
+By assigning a reviewer they get 3 options for providing feedback:

+- **Comment** - General feedback without approval or rejection.
+- **Approve** - Allows merging if [rulesets](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets), [code owners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners), or other policies are enforced.
+- **Request Changes** - The proposed changes need continued work and review should be re-requested.

+The **Files changed** tab is the primary place for collecting feedback.
+It allows for adding comments directly to lines before submitting a review.

+### What does a review typically loook like?

-1. Review the _title_ and _body_ of the pull request, and possibly any associated issue, to understand the intended change.
+1. Reviewing the **title** and **description** are clear and concise.
+It should easily convey the intended changes and any associated issues.

-1. Review the [diff](https://docs.github.com/en/get-started/quickstart/github-glossary#diff), the comparison of the proposed code, in the context of the whole project.
+1. Reviewing the **Files changed** tab to ensure all proposed code matches the description.

-1. For most things, try out the proposed change.
-Check if the actual change matches the intention.
-Find the repository's [contributing guide](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) to find out how to review the changes.
+1. For most things, try out the proposed change to verify the they matche the intention.

-#### In your review comments:
+1. Use the repository's [contributing guide](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/setting-guidelines-for-repository-contributors) for any guidance on review requirements, testing, quality verification, etc.

+#### Review ideas

 - Identify potential issues, risks, and limitations.
 - Suggest changes and improvements.